sully6768/fis-camel-apis/README.md

     mvn test -Dtest=*KT

 The test is disabled by default and has to be enabled using `-Dtest`.
 Open Source Community documentation at [Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for OpenShift.

+### Included Demos
+SOAP to REST
+Create a REST Service Using database adapter
+Complex Use cases where requester is waiting for response which is getting executed Async manner.